Where to Dine

 This foodie favorite offers panoramic views of Nantucket Bay and spectacular seafood to match.
 We're especially partial to the locally harvested Retsyo Oysters on the half shell, cultivated just 300 yards away.
 Closed during the winter.

 The perfect pit stop in Madaket.
-Sit down for Baja-style eats or swing by the take-out window for picnic provisions.
+Sit down for a California baja-style menu, with a focus on fresh, local seafood and produce, or swing by the take-out window for picnic provisions.
 Closed during the winter.

 Brotherhood of Thieves